ojarsbuddy/bbo/bbo directing messages.md

 Hail, Hail, the Gang's All Here

+And they're off!

 Have a Nice Tournament!!

 Please be kind to your partners and opponents!

-Consider setting automatic singletons: "Account" tab on the left --> "Settings" tab above --> "Autoplay singletons" switch flip to the right
+Consider setting automatic play for singletons: "Account" tab on the left --> "Settings" tab above --> "Autoplay singletons" switch flip to the right

 Consider confirming bids and cards: "Account" tab on the left --> "Settings" tab above --> "Confirm bids" switch flip to the right and/or "Confirm cards" switch flip to the right